Speaker of the Legislative Assembly of Queensland

-The Speaker of the Legislative Assembly of Queensland is elected by the members of the Queensland Legislative Assembly to preside over sittings of the Assembly and to maintain orderly proceedings.
+The speaker of the Legislative Assembly of Queensland is elected by the members of the Queensland Legislative Assembly to preside over sittings of the Assembly and to maintain orderly proceedings.
 The Speaker must be a member of the Legislative Assembly.
-The position is currently held by Curtis Pitt, a former Treasurer of Queensland who was elected to the post on 13 February 2018.
+The position is currently held by Pat Weir, who was elected to the post on 26 November 2024.

 Election

 The Legislative Assembly must choose a new Speaker when it meets following a general election.
 The member with the longest period of continuous service presides during the election, which is conducted by secret ballot.
 The Government party nominates one of its own to serve as Speaker, and that nominee is likely to win since the party typically has a majority of the seats.
 If the office of Speaker falls vacant, for whatever reason, the Assembly must immediately elect a replacement.
 The Speaker remains in office "for all purposes" following a dissolution of Parliament until the day before the first day of the new Parliament, even if the Speaker was not a candidate for re-election or lost re-election.